Matt Leisy: Career

 Leisy starred in the Off-Broadway production of The Fantasticks in the role of Matt.

-His film credits include Life Interrupted, Tell, Man From the Dying Planet, Shooting Script, and The Good Shepherd.

-His television credits include The Blacklist on NBC and Live from Lincoln Center on PBS.

 Leisy currently resides in New York City.

 Awards and nominations

 Leisy was nominated for the Barrymore Awards for Excellence in Theater for The History Boys at the Arden Theatre.

 Leisy received an honorable mention for Outstanding Supporting Actor for his role in Ghostlight at the New York Musical Theatre Festival.

 Leisy received a Great Performance of 2011 honor for his portrayal of Matt in The Fantasticks.